Infinity8sailor/react-utility-yard/README.md

 # Issues and Fixes
 - Integrating Tailwind with ts.
 While building the module compiled tailwind must be sent along with build directory.
   - `npx tailwind -i src/tailwind.css -o ./build/tailwind.css`
+  - Currently, Not providing Css with the package.
 - Copy assets to the build [ might need to see better way]

 # Source info